yasir2000/openwrt-oldwiki-md/VPNC.rst

 = Installation =
-Configure your device to use the backports repository, see ["OpenWrtDocs/Packages"] for instructions, then install the packages:
+To install vpnc your !OpenWrt router needs internet - obviously you first need to connect to another network than the net you want to access with vpnc.
+Configure your device to use the backports repository.
+See ["OpenWrtDocs/Packages"] for instructions.
+Don't forget {{{ipkg update}}} after you added the backport repository to {{/etc/ipkg.conf}}}.
+Then install the packages:

 {{{
 ipkg install vpnc